 So are we supposed to just let the laundry pile up and the pantry remain empty?
 Well, of course not, but there has to be a better way that works for you and your family.

-I juggle 2 jobs, 2 busy teens while also maintaining the house, laundry, cooking, grocery shopping and cleaning – let alone the DIY projects that we create for Noting Grace all while keeping my husband’s budding business going.
+I juggle 2 jobs, 2 busy teens while also maintaining the house, laundry, cooking, grocery shopping and cleaning – let alone the DIY projects that we create for Noting Grace all while keeping our other 2 small businesses going.